 hank you for choosing to fly Ozone.
-As a team of paraglding and paramotoring enthusiasts, Ozone's mission is to build agile wings of the highest quality with cutting edge designs, high performance and maximum security.
+As a team of paraglding enthusiasts, competitors and adventurers, Ozone's mission is to build agile paragliders of the highest quality with cutting edge designs, performance and maximum security.

 Confidence and belief in your paraglider is a far greater asset than any small gains in performance - ask any of the Ozone pilots on your local hills, or those who have taken our gliders on ground-breaking adventures or stood on podiums around the world.
-All our research and development is concentrated on the True Performance philosphy - creating the best handling/performance characteristics possible with optimum levels of security throughout the speed range.
+All our research and development is concentrated on creating the best handling/performance characteristics possible with optimum security.
 Our development team is based in the south of France.
 This area - which includes the sites of Gourdon, Monaco and Col de Bleyne - guarantees us more than 300 flyable days per year, this is a great asset in the development of the Ozone range.